You can use any SOAP client to invoke an API. We use the SOAP UI in this example.

 - Log in to the API Store and click an API that you want to invoke (e.g.,

-- Go to the My Subscriptions page and generate a production key to the default application using which you subscribed to the API.
+- Click the Applications menu, open the default application using which you subscribed to the API, and generate a production key.

 - In the SOAP UI, right click on the Projects menu and create a new SOAP project.